-Creating a wonderful holiday is easy with the benefits that your DTE Energy natural gas service provides.
-Whether it’s the even heat of a gas oven cooking turkey and pies to perfection, a natural gas furnace heating a cozy home or a natural gas dryer helping college students catch up on laundry, DTE wants to help you make a memorable Thanksgiving for your family while keeping your energy usage under control.
+Creating a wonderful holiday is easy with the benefits that your DTE Energy service provides.
+Whether it’s the even heat of a gas oven cooking turkey and pies to perfection, a natural gas furnace heating a cozy home or an energy efficient washer and dryer helping college students catch up on laundry, DTE wants to help you make a memorable Thanksgiving for your family while keeping your energy usage under control.
 Here are some simple steps you can take to make your family happy and keep your bill from ballooning.

 On Thanksgiving Day: